nikolaimerritt/LogicalEnglish/HOW_TO_RUN.md

 ## Initial set up
 From the `LogicalEnglish/vscode-package` directory, run `npm install`.
 This installs all the node packages for the syntax highlighter, language server, and visual studio code client.

 To set up the language server for the codemirror client, from `LogicalEnglish/vscode-package/server`, run `npm link`.
 (You may have to run this command as `sudo`).
 This creates the language server as a node package called `le-server`.
-Test that it runs without errors by running `le-server --stdio`.
+Test that it launches without errors by running `le-server --stdio`.
 This is supposed to produce no output.

 From the `LogicalEnglish/codemirror-client` directory, run `npm install`.
 This installs all the node packages for the codemirror client and its frontend.